hughobrien/psu-constitution/README.md

 	3. Research and promote initiatives within UL and outside of UL that could benefit UL Students

-	4. Liaise with and meet regularly with the President to communicate arising issues within the Gems or Grad Entry Law classes
+	4. Liaise with and meet regularly with the President to communicate arising issues within the Graduate Entry Medical School or Graduate Entry Law classes

 10. International Officer:

-	1. This person will sit on our council which meets 4 times a semester and will communicate with our executive, in particular our Events and PRO officer throughout the year in order to organise events and activities for our international postgrads here on campus.
+	1. This person will sit on our council which meets four times a semester and will communicate with our executive, in particular our Events and PRO officer throughout the year in order to organise events and activities for our international postgraduates here on campus.

 	2. They will provide support for our international students.

-	3. They will also communicate with the International Office and Anne O Dwyer in the Grad school in order to ensure all international postgraduate students on campus are represented fully.
+	3. They will also communicate with the International Office and Anne O'Dwyer in the Graduate school in order to ensure all international postgraduate students on campus are represented fully.

 11. PhD Officer:

 	1. The PHD Officer will support our PHD students here on campus.

-	2. This person will sit on our council which meets 4 times a semester.
+	2. This person will sit on our council which meets four times a semester.

 	3. Should any PHD specific issues arise, this person will assist the executive in coming to the best solution.